Wiliamfm/bdb_test-/point3/README.md

 ### Download the postgres image:

 1. You need to have docker installed.
-2. run the command: docker run -dp 5432:5432 wfonsecamfm/db-postgres-test
+2. run the command: docker run --rm -dp 5432:5432 wfonsecamfm/db-postgres-test

 ### Get the spring app: